FRZ-C/Credit-Card-Fraud-Detection/README.md

-# AML Group 5 Project
+# Applied Machine Learning Group Project
 # Credit Card Fraud detection

 This is a readme file for our group project codes.
 We hope this will help to navigate the different files and codes.